-> Each incremental box equated to hundreds of tests for patients who were desperately in need of results.
+Each incremental box equated to hundreds of tests for patients who were desperately in need of results.
 We began to produce 1,000 boxes per week—adding more than three million tests per week.
-And that number keeps growing as we continue to revise tooling and molding operations at our sites worldwide, including our US facility in Manchester, New Hampshire, supported by our Buffalo Grove, Illinois and Tempe, Arizona sites.
+And that number keeps growing as we continue to revise tooling and molding operations at our sites worldwide, including our US facility in Manchester, Connecticut, supported by our Buffalo Grove, Illinois and Tempe, Arizona sites.

 At our Manchester site, which produces molds for surgical instruments, infusion pumps, and many other medical devices, we had ISO 8 cleanroom space ready to deploy against the pandemic.